 Overview of Forms 1099

-Before we dive into the IRS e-File 1099 process, let’s take a brief look at a couple of 1099 forms.
+Before we dive into how to process 1099s online, let’s take a brief look at a couple of 1099 forms.

 As a business owner, you should know about the two most common 1099 forms: